 Makavejev brings us full circle at the end of Man is Not a Bird with Rudinski returning to the road, a tiny figure dwarfed by the bleak landscape, and Roko the hypnotist delivering his final remarks: ” Hypnosis is not ordinary sleep but an induced, artificial sleep…For a man asleep can do nothing, but under hypnosis he can carry out the most complex commands, including murder.”

 Yes, the Yugoslav government officials were right to worry about Makavejev.
 And he would continue to be a thorn in their sides for several years, using his films as liberating weapons against the tyranny of propaganda, conformity and repressive regimes.
 Man is Not a Bird was first released in the U.S. on VHS by Facets in 1998.
-In October 2009 The Criterion Collection released Man is Not a Bird on DVD as part of their no frills Eclipse Series (no supplements or Blu-Ray options) in a box set entitled Dusan Makavejev: Free Radical, Eclipse Series 18, which includes two other titles by the director (mentioned in the above article). *This is a revised and updated version of an article that first appeared on Movie Morlocks, the official film blog for Turner Classic Movies (The blog is now rebranded as Filmstruck on Tumblr).
+In October 2009 The Criterion Collection released Man is Not a Bird on DVD as part of their no frills Eclipse Series (no supplements or Blu-Ray options) in a box set entitled Dusan Makavejev: Free Radical, Eclipse Series 18, which includes two other titles by the director (mentioned in the above article).

 Other websites of interest: